rtraas/rtraas.github.io/README.md

 ## Bash Scripts
 All bash scripts are modified scripts from /datax/scratch/karenp/turbo_event at the Breakthrough Listen Data Center at UC-Berkeley

-`FDoppSearch.sh` --- Used to run turboSETI on all L_band files from the GCS bucket "bl_tess" mounted to the directory "/home/raffytraas14/seti_tess/" on the Google Compute Engine Instance
+`L_BandFDoppSearch.sh` --- Used to run turboSETI on all L_band files from the GCS bucket "bl_tess" mounted to the directory "/home/raffytraas14/seti_tess/" on the Google Compute Engine Instance

 `S_BandFDoppSearch.sh` --- Used to run turboSETI on all S_band files from the GCS bucket "bl_tess" mounted to the directory "/home/raffytraas14/seti_tess/" on the Google Compute Engine Instance